shikokuchuo/nanonext/README.md

 included: `sha224()`, `sha256()`, `sha384()` and `sha512()`.

-These call the secure, optimized implementations from the ‘Mbed TLS’ library and return a hash as a raw vector of class “nanoHash”.
+These call the secure, optimized implementations from the ‘Mbed TLS’ library and return a hash as a raw vector of class ‘nanoHash’.
 The default print method displays the hash value.
 For use in authentication, raw vectors can be compared directly.